sstreisand/DataVisualization/README.md

 There was a lot of data and I needed to find a way to narrow down what I presented to show a story.
 Instead of using the statistics, I did a summary count of institutions per state.
 I found a bar chart example online and tried to fit that to my data.
 It highlighted the moused-over bar and I added a tooltip.
 That's what I started out with.
 I had several sketches or ideas of how to improve:

 * Use a map of the US, mouseover each state with summary data for different statistics
 * Use a scatterplot with state on x axis and plot statistics on the y axis
 * Plot average state statistics in a bar chart (similar to the count (length) I now have
 * Color code bars by region of the country
 * Use stacked bar chart breaking down different characteristics for each state (count of public/private/for-profit for example)

-Here is my initial gist (it was slightly renovated from the initial design because I added the sort checkbox): [https://gist.github.org/sstreisand/85ab9c34324ea92fb185|Data Visualization Final Project Take 2]
+Here is my initial gist (it was slightly renovated from the initial design because I added the sort checkbox): [https://gist.github.org/sstreisand/85ab9c34324ea92fb185](Data Visualization Final Project Take 2)

 Here is an updated gist where I added the other data values - population, and number of Institutions per 100,000 of population.
 You can sort by value (when checked) or else states are sorted alphabetically. http://gist.github.org/sstreisand/968d2752a1c0b1ce6dde/

 #Feedback
 - include all feedback you received from others on your visualization from the first sketch to the final visualization

 ###First Feedback (from Google+):
 Here is a link to the feedback thread on Google+:  https://plus.google.com/117771238554345892990/posts/ifm6kk1GcbE

+Francis ...
-Francis CorriganJul 7, 2015
+Jul 7, 2015

- 1
-Reply

 Nice start!
 I love the basic steel blue d3 bar chart.
 It's simple and beautiful.
 Maybe it's because I'm on mobile, but I can't see the x labels (states)...
 I need to tap each bar to see the data.
 I would include the labels.
 Also, I would sort the data by state in descending order so instantly I can tell which states are highest, which are lowest, and which are in the middle.

 Second observation is that I would be more interested in per capita data....
 Perhaps something like 4 year degrees per square foot.
 Since CA and TX are huge states (by land mass) I would expect them to have more universities.
 However, if you did it by universities per square foot i would expect Massachusetts to be close to the top.
 Or maybe...
 Universities per capita would show something really cool?
 Either way, I think it adds a dimension to your graph.